 Popular Skills for Hospice Registered Nurse (RN)

-Hospice Registered Nurses seem to wield many skills on the job.
+Hospice Registered Nurses seem to require a rather large skill set.
 Most notably, skills in Critical Care, Triage, Pain Management, and Palliative Care are correlated to pay that is above average, with boosts between 3 percent and 7 percent.
 At the other end of the pay range are skills like Oncology, CHPN, and Geriatrics.
 The majority of those who know Hospice also know Home Health/Home Care.

 Pay by Experience Level for Hospice Registered Nurse (RN)